Fall Semester, Wednesdays 4:00-6:00 pm

 - recognize dominant theories of learning such as behaviorism, conditioning, social learning theory, constructivism, cognitivism, connectivism, cognitive development theory, and zone of proximal development;

-- identify effective pedagogical practices and describe when they should be used;
+- identify at least five effective pedagogical practices and describe when they should be used;

-- apply the process of Engineering Learning when designing a lesson or unit of instruction;
+- apply the process of Engineering Learning when designing an in-person module and an online learning module;

-- write a short paper that articulates their personal theory about teaching and learning;
+- articulate in writing your personal theory about teaching and learning;

 - observe, discuss, and provide feedback to a colleague regarding a teaching and learning experience (e.g., lesson or class);